Itential Frequently Asked Questions

 How is the application different from the Itential Adapter for ServiceNow?

-The Itential Adapter for ServiceNow is installed in the Itential Automation Platform and allows Itential users to utilize common ServiceNow tasks from a workflow.
-It essentially allows the Itential platform to become a user of the ServiceNow platform, utilizing its API to automate common tasks like creating, updating, and closing tickets or running queries on database tables.
+The Itential Adapter for ServiceNow is installed in the Itential Platform and allows Itential users to utilize common ServiceNow tasks from a workflow.
+It essentially allows the Itential Platform to become a user of the ServiceNow platform, utilizing its API to automate common tasks like creating, updating, and closing tickets or running queries on database tables.

 Learn More